10: The Driver CPC module 4 practical safety demonstration test

 10.06: Assessment and control of the test

-If you look at any laminate (combination) under each question, there are performance criteria.
-These are the key knowledge indicators (KKI) for the examiner to record the candidate’s response(s).
-If the candidate makes acceptable reference to the performance criteria listed, a mark is placed in the box located on the left side thus ‘/’.
-When all of the questions have been answered, the examiner totals the number of KKI boxes marked to produce the individual question score.
-The resultant score to each question will be in the form of a single mark placed in one of the scoring boxes on the right-hand side (‘/’), which are marked as percentages; 5, 10, 15 and 20.
+If you look at any question combination, there is performance criteria.
+These are ‘Key Knowledge Indicators’ (KKI).
+If the candidate makes acceptable reference to the performance criteria listed, a mark is placed in the corresponding box located on the left side of the CPC4 A thus ‘/’ When all of the questions have been answered, the examiner or assessor totals the number of KKI boxes marked to produce the individual question score.
+The score to each question will be in the form of a single mark placed in one of the scoring boxes on the right-hand side (‘/’) of the CPC4 A, which are marked as percentages; 5, 10, 15 and 20.
 If a candidate scores 0 per cent or nothing, a zero percentage would result in the scoring boxes being left blank.

 - one KKI box marked equates to a five per cent question score